dannygar/excel-agent/README.md

 ## Additional Resources

+### Developer Tools

+- **[Copilot Developer Commands](./docs/COPILOT-DEVELOPER-COMMANDS.md)** - Comprehensive cheat-sheet of all developer and debugging commands for declarative agents in M365 Copilot Chat (Excel, Word, PowerPoint, and other M365 apps)

 ### Documentation

 - **[Build API plugins for Microsoft 365 Copilot with Office JavaScript Library](https://learn.microsoft.com/en-us/microsoft-365-copilot/extensibility/build-api-plugins-local-office-api)** - Official tutorial this project is based on